The Bridge at Valley View - Retirement Community - Boise Idaho

 - Overland Court Generations Memory Care - Boise, ID

-- Grace Assisted Living At State Street - Boise, ID
+- Curtis House - Boise, ID

 - Ashley Manor Care Centers - Elgin Way - Boise, ID